 A kernel panic is a computer error that the operating system cannot easily recover from and your computer restarts unexpectedly.

-If you are using OpenAFS for any version of macOS prior to 10.13 High Sierra you MUST uninstall OpenAFS before upgrading your Mac to High Sierra.
+If you are using OpenAFS, you MUST uninstall it prior to upgrading to a new macOS version.
 If you do not, your computer will end up in a kernel panic loop.
 If your Mac does end up in a kernel panic, here are the steps you can take to recover from it.

 - Shut down your computer.